-The real problem is most tradies quote off the top of their head - a number that feels about right, or whatever the last job was, or whatever the client hints they want to pay.
+Most tradies quote off the top of their head — a number that feels about right, or whatever the last job was, or whatever the client hints they want to pay.
 That's not a quote.
 That's a guess.
 And guesses don't cover your costs.

 Before you quote a single job, you need to know what it costs you to exist as a business.
 Not a rough idea.
 Real numbers.
 This is where most tradies get it wrong.